leandrocp/mdex/README.md

 iex> MDEx.to_html!("<a href=https://someexternallink.com>External</a>", render: [unsafe_: true], features: [sanitize: [link_rel: "nofollow noopener noreferrer"]])
 "<p><a href=\"https://someexternallink.com\" rel=\"nofollow noopener noreferrer\">External</a></p>"
 ```

+In this case the default rule set is still applied but the `link_rel` rule is overwritten.

 ### Unsafe